spacelama/ansible-initial-server-setup/README.md

 ## Testing

-It's not foolproof, but try `--check` prior to each real ansible.
+It's not foolproof, but try `--check` prior to each real ansible invocation.

 `--diff` is extremely handy, but not foolproof when also running --check.